 Exclusions - Specifying a list of patterns to exclude when attempting to isolate unique entries of interest from monitored log files.
 When a log check reports an issue, use this option to get rid of unwanted entries from the list of error patterns detected.

 Detailed Log Check Notifications - Whenever a log check detects entries from a monitored log containing the patterns you tell it to watch for, it will show all those lines in the alert notification it sends out to you.
 If you wish to only see the actual lines from the log that triggered the alert, add 'noextraoutput' to the logXray command.

-Whenever a log check detects an issue in a monitored log, do NOT show the Offending entries in alerts.
+Whenever a log check detects an issue in a monitored log, do NOT show the offending entries in alerts.